i000o/social-proof-section/README.md

 :alien: Float doesn't work for bottom.
 Section.
 I used flex-wrap nowrap for a while
 :alien: Stuck on responsive grid... not even on mobile yet
-:alien:
+:alien: Responsiveness took a long time - Could I have simplified it?

 ## Time taken

-:alarm_clock: Desktop: 7.5 hrs and counting
+:alarm_clock: Desktop: 8hrs
-:alarm_clock: Mobile:
+:alarm_clock: Mobile: 1 hr

 ## Feedback